louthy/csharp-monad/README.md

                 : Option<int>.Nothing;
         }
 ```
-You can check the result by looking at the HasValue property, however an even even nicer way is to use pattern matching for a proper functional expression:
+You can check the result by looking at the HasValue() property, however each access to `HasValue()`, `Value()`, etc will re-invoke the option function, so it's best to match on the result, or call `GetValueOrDefault`.

 ```C#
         var result = MaybeGetAnInt().Match(
                         Just: v => v * 10,